IguruFinance/iguru-contracts/README.md

-# prisma-contracts
+# iguru-contracts

 A decentralized, non-custodial stablecoin backed by Ethereum liquid staking tokens.

-Visit the [Prisma documentation](https://docs.prismafinance.com/) to learn more.
+Visit the [Iguru documentation](https://igurufinance.gitbook.io/iguru-finance-base/) to learn more.